Learn a new Ukulele chord every day of the year. The chord for January 18th is C6.

 Today's chord, C6 is a derived chord from Cmaj7 .
 Take any chord progression with Cmaj7 in it and explore substituting C6 for Cmaj7.

 Chord Spelling is simply knowing what the notes, the chord tones of a chord are.

 The notes of all chords can be determined from its corresponding major scale based on the root of the chord and numeric formula.

 The notes for C6 are:

 C E G A

-These are the 1 3 5 6 scale degrees of the parent C major scale.
+The chord tones are the 1 3 5 6 scale degrees of the parent C Major Scale .

-Although you can play any chord with any finger as long as it's your, the recommended fingering for C6 is:
+Although you can play any chord with any finger — as long as it's yours, the recommended fingering for C6 is:

 0 0 0 0 - ALL open strings, NO fingers

 Here are a few alternate fingerings for today’s C6 chord depending on the context the chord is being used.